-It’s a pretty ambitious thing to say that you know everybody in North and West Philly, but from walking around with Sheed, it’s clear that this isn’t far from the truth.
+It’s a pretty ambitious thing to say that you know everybody in North and West Philly, but walking around the city with Rasheed makes it’s clear that this isn’t far from the truth.

 “A lot of guys make dumb decisions over words, like [if] someone calls you a name, a ‘pussy,’ a ‘bitch.’
 A pussy is a cat.
 Look it up in the dictionary.
 A bitch is a female dog.
 You ain’t either one of those things.
 Let it fly … That stuff is going off emotion, and they react with a firearm.
 Look at somebody the wrong way, and they're going to kill you.
 That’s how it is in Philly.